-Foreign institutions have a substantial presence in the US banking market.
-Of the aggregate assets held by banks operating in the United States, between 15 and 20 percent belong to banking offices that are ultimately owned by a foreign parent.
-Foreign-owned banking offices account for about 20 percent of total deposits and between 20 and 30 percent of total commercial and industrial loans in the United States (see Figure C.1 in the Appendix for more details).
+that are ultimately owned by a foreign parent.
+Foreign-owned banking offices account for about 20 percent of total deposits and between 20 and 30 percent of total commercial and industrial loans in the United States (see Figure D.1 in the Appendix for more details).

 What are the activities of FBOs in the United States?
 The answer is complex, as a foreign bank may operate in the US market under different organizational forms, associated with very different activities and-most importantly-different regulations.
 A foreign bank may open a subsidiary bank, which for most purposes operates as a domestically owned US banking entity.
 A subsidiary is subject to US regulation, raises independent equity, and is subject to independent capital requirements.
-A subsidiary may accept both wholesale deposits and retail deposits insured by the Federal Deposit Insurance Corporation (FDIC).7 Any capital flows between the subsidiary and the foreign parent must happen "at arm's length," in the form of loans, equity injections, or capital distributions (dividends).
-This means that if a foreign parent wants to transfer funds to or from a subsidiary in the United States, there is no fluid internal channel to do so.8 In our dataset, we count 47 US-based subsidiaries of foreign banks, with total assets of approximately \$1.16tn, which represent 7.1 percent of all bank assets in the United States.
+A subsidiary may accept both uninsured wholesale deposits and retail deposits, which are insured by the Federal Deposit Insurance Corporation (FDIC).
+Any capital flows between the subsidiary and the foreign parent must happen "at arm's length," in the form of loans, equity injections, or capital distributions (dividends).
+This means that if a foreign parent wants to transfer funds to or from a subsidiary in the United States, there is no fluid internal channel to do so.
+In our dataset, we count 47 US-based subsidiaries of foreign banks, with total assets of approximately \$1.16tn, which represent 7.1 percent of all bank assets in the United States.
 Out of these 47 subsidiaries, 17 are ultimately owned by European banks, with total assets of \$0.68tn in the United States.